 Powerball is a multi-state Draw Game jointly operated by the 38 member lotteries of the Multi-State Lottery Association and sold in 45 states, D.C., Puerto Rico and the U.S. Virgin Islands.
 Players select one set of five numbers from a pool of one to 69 and one additional number designated as the "Powerball" from a second pool of one to 26.
 To win the jackpot, all six numbers must be matched.
 The minimum jackpot amount of \$40 million and minimum jackpot increases between drawings were eliminated April 2020 due to a nationwide reduction in Powerball play resulting from COVID-19.
 Starting jackpot amounts and jackpot increases for each draw when the jackpot is not won are now based on current game sales and interest rates.
 There are eight secondary prizes of fixed amounts, ranging from \$4 to \$1,000,000.
 The Power Play feature allows players the chance to increase the original prize amount, excluding the jackpot prize.
 Players who use Power Play and match all five white-ball numbers automatically win \$2 million.
 A jackpot winner may select either an annuitized prize paid over 29 years (30 payments) or a lump-sum payment.
-Drawings are held every Wednesday and Saturday night.
-Powerball sales for fiscal year 2020 were approximately \$58.4 million, which represents 3.9 percent of total ticket sales.
+Drawings were held every Wednesday and Saturday night during fiscal years ended June 30, 2021 and 2020.
+Beginning August 23, 2021, a Monday night drawing was added as well as the Double Play feature, which allows Powerball players to play their numbers in a second drawing for an additional \$1 per play for prizes ranging from \$7 to \$10,000,000.
+Powerball sales for fiscal year 2021 were approximately \$71.3 million, which represents 3.9 percent of total ticket sales.

 Missouri Lotto is the original in-state Draw Game that creates millionaires.
 Twice a week, on Wednesdays and Saturdays, Lotto players have a chance to win \$1 million or more.
 Players select six numbers from a pool of one to 44 and must match all six numbers to win the jackpot.
 Prizes are also paid for matching three, four or five numbers.
 The jackpot starts at \$1 million and increases, based upon ticket sales, for each subsequent draw when the jackpot is not won.
 Jackpot winners may select either an annuitized prize over 24 years (25 payments) or a lump-sum payment.
 Lotto Doubler was added beginning November 4, 2012, giving players the chance to double their non-jackpot winnings whenever a Lotto ticket is purchased.
 Through a random process, the Lottery designates certain Lotto tickets as Doubler tickets.
 There is no additional cost for the Doubler feature.
 EZ Match was added beginning November 2016.
 Players can add EZ Match for an additional \$1 per Lotto play.
 If the EZ Match option is chosen, six EZ Match numbers print on the Lotto ticket below the Lotto numbers.
 If any of the EZ Match numbers match the Lotto numbers purchased (regardless of order), the player instantly wins the prize amount printed next to the matched EZ Match numbers.
-Lotto and EZ Match sales were approximately \$18.7 million and \$.6 million in fiscal year 2020, representing 1.2 percent and 0.04 percent of total ticket sales, respectively.
+Lotto and EZ Match sales were approximately \$23.9 million and \$.8 million in fiscal year 2021, representing 1.3 percent and 0.05 percent of total ticket sales, respectively.